Key steps in the resource consent application process

 - Run an advertisement about your consent (or contact those parties directly affected by the proposal).

 - Organise a pre-hearing meeting to try and resolve the issues

 - Conduct a hearing.

 - Within 20 working days we will make a decision on your application (which can be appealed).

 Before you lodge your applications for a resource consent, make sure you clearly understand your intended activity.
 What is it exactly that you intend to do?
 Also, be sure to talk with us and any people who may be affected by your activity, such as neighbours.

 Be aware of the time it might take to obtain your resource consent.
 Allow for this in your planning and do not wait for your building consent to be granted before applying for a resource consent.

-Return the completed application form and the information below to us.
+Return the completed application form and the information below to us at the Civic Centre.